bit3archive/contao-improvements/README.md

 ## Wrapper insert tag

 The wrapper insert tag is a flexible wrapper for other insert tags.
 The main syntax is `{{<function>::<other insert tag>}}`.
-`<function>` is a string expecting function, currenty supported is:
+`<function>` is a string expecting function, currently supported is:

 - base64\_encode
 - base64\_decode